COVID-19 Vaccine And Lupus

 Reviewed by: HU Medical Review Board | Last updated: March 2023

 The COVID-19 pandemic has led to uncertainty for many.
 Fortunately, researchers have been working hard to learn more about the virus, ways to treat it, and potential vaccines.
 However, with new vaccines making their way to the market, many with lupus have concerns.
 Is the vaccine safe for people with lupus?
 Will lupus or its medicines change the effectiveness of the vaccine?

 Although the information is changing daily, what we know right now about these issues is discussed below.

 The Pfizer and Moderna vaccines

 Even though their approval was faster than usual, both vaccines were extensively tested in clinical trials.
-Both the Pfizer and Moderna vaccines are mRNA vaccines.
-There are other vaccines currently under development as well.1-3
+Both the Pfizer and Moderna vaccines are messenger RNA (mRNA) vaccines.
+These vaccines require 2 doses.1-3

 What is an mRNA vaccine?

 Typically, vaccines contain inactivated (killed) parts of a virus.
 In some cases, they may even contain a weakened, live version of a virus.
 However, new COVID-19 vaccines are unique.
 They carry mRNA instead.
 This mRNA is a set of genetic material that acts as instructions.
 When injected into the body, it tells a person’s cells to make a specific protein.
 The protein our cells are told to make is called a spike protein.1-3

 This spike protein plays a role in how COVID-19 infects humans.
 When our body makes this protein without being infected with COVID-19, it also makes antibodies.
 These antibodies help protect us from COVID-19 infection if we are exposed to the actual virus later on.1-3